 18 OKR Examples for Growth Teams (Real Data)

-Most growth OKRs measure what was done, not what changed.
-After analyzing 7,857 Key Results across growing organizations, we found that growth functions write the highest proportion of activity-based KRs of any team.
-This guide shows what high-performing growth OKRs look like — and the specific patterns that separate them from the ones that don't move metrics.
+Our analysis of 7,857 Key Results found that 52% were KPIs or tasks in disguise.
+Within that 52%, growth functions consistently produced the highest proportion of output-based Key Results of any team type.
+This guide shows what high-performing growth OKRs look like — and the specific patterns that separate them from the ones that don't.

-Growth teams have a KR problem.
+Growth teams have a Key Result problem.

 The pattern is predictable: growth teams run fast, ship often, and default to measuring what they can count — campaigns launched, content published, channels tested.
 These are real activities.
 They're just not Key Results.